USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 ### How this workshop works: the Target-First Lab

-Picture this: You have a folder of results - a few tables, VCF files, etc. - with **no pipeline and no notes**.
-To reproduce or extend the work, you have to reason from each result *backward* to the steps that produced it: *what had to exist for this file to exist?* That's not just a recovery skill — it is exactly how Snakemake thinks, and it's how we'll work.
+Picture this: You have a folder of results - a few tables, VCF files, etc. - with no pipeline and no notes.
+To reproduce or extend the work, you have to reason from each result *backward* to the steps that produced it: *what had to exist for this file to exist?*
+That's not just a recovery skill — it is exactly how Snakemake thinks, and it's how we'll work.
 We call it the **Target-First Lab**.

-Most tutorials build **forward**: write step one, then step two, wiring outputs into inputs until a result appears at the end.
+Most tutorials build forward: write step one, then step two, wiring outputs into inputs until a result appears at the end.
 Snakemake runs the other way.
-You name the **target** — the file you want — and the engine reasons **backward** to everything it depends on, stopping when it reaches files already on disk.
+You name the target — the file you want — and the engine reasons *backward* to everything it depends on, stopping when it reaches files already on disk.
 That dependency chain, walked in reverse, *is* the pipeline.
-You never specify the run order; the order is a *consequence* of which file needs which.
+You never specify the run order; the order is a consequence of which file needs which.

 So every section today follows the same seven-beat rhythm: